reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 Imagine the `ChatRoom` component is a part of a larger app with many different screens.
 The user starts their journey on the `ChatRoom` page.
 The component mounts and calls `connection.connect()`.
 Then imagine the user navigates to another screen--for example, to the Settings page.
 The `ChatRoom` component unmounts.
 Finally, the user clicks Back and `ChatRoom` mounts again.
 This would set up a second connection--but the first connection was never destroyed!
 As the user navigates across the app, the connections would keep piling up.

-Bugs like this are easy to miss, so during development React simulates navigating-there-and-back for every component.
-It mounts your components and then immediately remounts them (preserving their state).
-That's why there are two `"Connecting..."` logs. **The issue isn't that your effect runs twice.
-It's that your effect doesn't "clean up" after itself.** To fix the issue, return a *cleanup function* from your effect:
+Bugs like this are easy to miss without extensive manual testing.
+To help you spot them quickly, in development React remounts every component once immediately after its initial mount. **Seeing the `"Connecting..."` log twice helps you notice the real issue: your code doesn't close the connection when the component unmounts.**

+To fix the issue, return a *cleanup function* from your effect:

 ```js {4-6}
   useEffect(() => {